Xinzhuang Fuduxin metro station

 Xinzhuang Fuduxin (新莊副都心) is a station on the Taoyuan Airport MRT located on the border of Xinzhuang and Taishan, New Taipei, Taiwan.

 Station overview

 This elevated station has two side platforms, and is 98 m long and 26 m wide.
 It is only served by Commuter trains; Express trains bypass this station.

 History

-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.
+It opened for trial service on 2 February 2017, and for commercial service on 2 March 2017 with the opening of the Taipei-Huanbei section of the Airport MRT.